 3. Maintain your Identity – If you have a brand, guard it jealously.
 It’s a potential jewel.
 Promote it vigorously.
 If you don’t have a brand, try and develop one.
 Many aspects can be important, even if they’re informal, such as a recognisable identity, or a niche market position.

-6. Plant Seeds - Marketing is about planning seeds and helping them germinate.
+6. Plant Seeds – Marketing is about planting seeds and helping them germinate.
 Take the long view.

 7. Make their Decision Easy – Continually question why your customers would buy from you?
 What’s in it for them?
 What would you want in their position?